 How to make these Valentines Sweets Scomuffie

-The next step would be to whip up the egg and combine the egg, buttermilk and vanilla together in a bowl.
-Combine the flour, granulated sugar, salt, baking powder and baking soda in the KitchenAid mixing bowl.
+Mixing Bowl: Combine the flour, granulated sugar, salt, baking powder and baking soda in the KitchenAid mixer mixing bowl.
 Add the cold butter chunks to the flour mixture.
 Mix about 3 to 5 minutes until the flour mixture looks grainy.

-Add the egg mixture to the flour mixture and mix until ingredients are just combined.
-Finally, mix in the candy hearts sprinkles.
+Add and Mix: Add the egg mixture to the flour mixture and mix until all ingredients are just combined.
+Finally, mix in the candy hearts sprinkles, if desired.
 I used about 2 tablespoons of the sprinkles but you need to use your own judgement depending on what type of sprinkles that you use.
 DO NOT OVERMIX!

 Time to portion out your Valentines recipe!